plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Test Migration
 --------------

-anaylze the database to make sure all records can be opened when running python 3
+- analyze the database to make sure all records can be opened when running python 3